 Two large habitat features on the Truett Hurst Winery, Meyer family, and Williamson Winery properties were completed during last summer’s construction season.
 In 2017, construction is planned on two additional habitat features just downstream from Truett Hurst, spanning the property of the Meyer family, Carlson Family, and Lone Star Vineyards.
 Habitat construction will also continue just downstream of the Westside Road Bridge on property owned by the City of Healdsburg and the DaVero Farms & Winery.

 A side channel was built on the Truett Hurst property.

 View looking downstream from the Truett Hurst property.

 The downstream end of a side channel on the Meyer property (on the right) re-connects with the main channel of Dry Creek.

 Construction of a side channel (above) was completed last summer on the Orsi property downstream of the Westside Road Bridge.

-The habitat enhancement features planned for these sites include side channels, riffles, backwaters and alcoves to slow the speed of the water and create refuge for young fish.
+The habitat restoration features planned for these sites include side channels, riffles, backwaters and alcoves to slow the speed of the water and create refuge for young fish.
 The features will be constructed using natural materials such as logs and rocks.
 Bank stabilization measures will prevent or reduce erosion and provide vegetation cover.